Eugene Yelchin: Books for children

 In 2006 at the Society of Children's Books Writers and Illustrators conference Yelchin received Tomie DePaola Illustration Award and began writing and illustrating books for children.

 His books have been published by Scholastic Press, Macmillan Publishers, HarperCollins, Simon & Schuster, Roaring Brook Press, Candlewick Press, and Houghton Mifflin Harcourt.
 They have been translated into French, Italian, Japanese, Russian, Spanish, Chinese, Korean, Turkish, Romanian, Estonian, and Polish.

 Selected awards

+In 2025 I Wish I Didn’t Have to Tell You This received a National Jewish Book Award.

 In 2021 The Genius Under the Table: Growing Up Behind the Iron Curtain was awarded the Association of Jewish Libraries Sydney Taylor Honor Award.

 In 2018 The Assassination of Brangwain Spurge he co-authored with Matthew Tobin Anderson was named National Book Award Finalist.

 In 2012 Breaking Stalin's Nose, a middle grade novel that he wrote and illustrated received the Newbery Honor.

 In 2010 his illustrations for The Rooster Prince of Breslov received a National Jewish Book Award.

 In 2017 his novel The Haunting of Falcon House received Society of Children's Books Writers and Illustrators’ Golden Kite Award.

 In 2011 Won Ton: A Cat Tale Told in Haiku that he illustrated received Society of Children's Books Writers and the Golden Kite Award.